RamuneSodaa/3307Projcet/README.md

 • Use Case Diagrams: Provide a high-level overview of user interactions and system functionality.

 5. Documentation
 • Design Documentation:
-  \to Explain your system’s overall architecture.
+   o Explain your system’s overall architecture.
-  \to Discuss how OOD principles were applied and their role in achieving a scalable, maintainable, and efficient design.
+   o Discuss how OOD principles were applied and their role in achieving a scalable, maintainable, and efficient design.

 • Design Patterns:
 o Justify your choice of design patterns and describe how they improved the system.
 • Testing Report: